 1. Editor's Pick: KRIËGER Power Inverters

-KRIËGER’s lineup of power inverters is one of the most comprehensive on the market, ranging from 1100 watts of continuous power to 4000 watts of continuous power.
-The company’s products are modified sine wave inverters that converts 12V DC to 120V AC power and comes complete with an ANL fuse kit and 3 feet of battery cable.
+KRIËGER’s parent company Power Bright Technologies also makes products for companies including Energizer, so their lineup of power inverters is one of the most comprehensive on the market, ranging from 1,100 to 4,000 watts of continuous power.
+The company’s products are modified sine wave inverters that converts 12V DC to 120V AC power and comes complete with an ANL fuse kit and three feet of battery cable.
 Each inverter is filled to the brim with safety features including overload, temperature, and short circuit protection.
 You’ll also find a nice LCD display that shows you input voltage, output wattage, and battery level.

-Best of all, KRIËGER’s power inverters include a 3-year parts and labor warranty.
+Best of all, KRIËGER’s power inverters include a three-year parts and labor warranty.

 2. Best for Lighter Electric Appliances: BESTEK Power Inverter

-If you’re shopping for a more affordable power inverter and don’t need a lot of power, this particular option from BESTEK is our recommendation.
+If you’re shopping for a more affordable power inverter and don’t need a lot of power, we’ve used products from BESTEK in our personal vehicles in the past and had no trouble with them.
 Offering 300 watts of continuous power or 700 watts of instantaneous power, this power inverter will provide enough juice for most light electric appliances.
 That makes it ideal for charging your laptop, powering an air compressor, a small TV, or even a portable fridge.

 For durability, this product features a durable metal housing to protect it from drops and bumps, while an integrated cooling fan helps reduce heat and prevents shortages.
 BESTEK offers an 18-month warranty with the product.

-This is a modified sine wave inverter, but the company does offer a 300w pure sine wave inverter if you need one.
+This is a modified sine wave inverter, but the company does offer a 300 watt pure sine wave inverter if you need one.

-3. Best for Heavy-Duty Use: Energizer Power Inverters
+3. Best for Heavy-Duty Use: Cobra PRO Professional-Grade 3,000W Power Inverter

-Energizer also has a fairly comprehensive lineup of power inverters, with its 4,000-watt option being our pick for heavy-duty use.
-Offering 4,000 watts of continuous power and 8,000 watts of peak power, this modified sine wave inverter connects directly to a 12V DC battery to power all sorts of appliances including microwaves, power tools, TVs, gaming consoles, and other home electronics.
+Cobra, the same company well-known for CB radios and radar detectors, has a comprehensive lineup of power inverters, with its 3,000-watt option being our pick for heavy-duty use.
+Offering 3,000 watts of continuous power and 6,000 watts of peak power, this modified sine wave inverter connects directly to a 12V DC battery with included 48-inch #2 AWG cables to power all sorts of appliances including microwaves, power tools, TVs, gaming consoles, and other home electronics.

-If you don’t need 4,000 watts of power, Energizer also offers several other variants ranging from 100 watts to 3,000 watts.
+If you don’t need 3,000 watts of power, Cobra also offers several other variants ranging from 400 watts to 2,500 watts.

 4. Best Budget Option: Duracell Power Inverter

-For something more basic and affordable, Duracell offers a 175-watt power inverter that includes a pair of 3-prong AC outlets and 2 USB 2.1A ports.
+For something more basic and affordable, Duracell offers a 175-watt power inverter that includes a pair of 115V AC outlets and 2 USB 2.1A ports.
 There is also an LED power light to indicate when the unit is on.
-Offering 175 watts, this inverter’s design is similar to a power strip and includes a 3-foot cord that plugs into your cigarette lighter receptacle for power.
+Offering 175 watts, this inverter’s design is similar to a power strip and includes a three-foot cord that plugs into your cigarette lighter receptacle for power.

-It’s not designed for powerful appliances, but you’ll easily be able to charge your laptop or other less powerful devices through its AC outlets.
+It’s not designed for powerful appliances and we wouldn’t recommend a heavyn draw from both outlets at once, but you’ll easily be able to charge your laptop or other less powerful devices through its AC outlets.
 Safety features include DC under and over voltage protection, output overload protection, short circuit protection, DC input reverse protection, and over temperature protection.
-This inverter has a ventilated cooling fan for safe, quiet, and reliable performance.
+This inverter has a ventilated cooling fan to help keep noise levels and heat down.

 5. GoWISE Power Pure Sine Wave Inverter

 If you need a pure sine wave inverter, GoWISE Power’s unit offers 600 watts of continuous power or 1,200 watts of surge power.
-This inverter uses DC 10-16V for input and AC 120v for output and includes a starter pack of cables so you can get to powering your devices right away.
+This power inverter for your car uses DC 10-16V for input and AC 120v for output and includes a starter pack of cables to connect to your battery.
 Safety features on this pure sine wave inverter include under voltage and over voltage shutdown, thermal protection, and overload protection.

-On one side of this inverter are 2 AC outlets and 1 USB port, while the other side houses the fan, fuse holder, and positive/negative outlets.
+On one side of this inverter are two 120V, 5A AC outlets at 600 watts each, and one 5.0V, 2.1A USB port.
+The other side houses the fan, fuse holder, and positive/negative outlets.
 Measuring 8.4″ by 5.5″ by 3″ and tipping the scales at 3.7 lbs, it’s a fairly compact and lightweight inverter that will power nearly all sorts of devices and appliances.

 6. SUPERONE 150W Power Inverter

-If you don’t need a whole lot of power and prefer to get something convenient, check out SUPERONE’s 150-watt power inverter that’s designed to fit in your car’s cupholder.
+If you don’t need a whole lot of power and prefer to get something convenient, check out SUPERONE’s 150-watt car power inverter that fits in a cupholder.
 It offers 150 watts of continuous power and 180 watts of instantaneous power, ideal for smaller electronic devices such as tablets, laptops, game consoles, DVD players, and smaller TVs.
+Placing it in a cupholder keeps it out of the way and secure so you can have it handy whenever you need it, and the gloss black finish looks good in any vehicle.

 SUPERONE includes an 18-month warranty.

-With very little bells and whistles, it’s no surprise STANLEY’S FATMAX is one of our cheapest options on the list.
-This is an extremely compact option that boasts a single 120V AC outlet and 2 USB charging ports, using your cigarette lighter receptacle for power.
-It’s a 140-watt power inverter, so it’s not the best option if you need to power or charge some heavy duty appliances.
-But for small electronics, this is great, especially for the price.
+With neither bells, whistles, nor even a fan, it’s no surprise Stanley’s FatMaxis one of our cheapest options on the list.
+This is an extremely compact option that boasts a single 0.9A, 100 watt, 120V AC outlet and two 2.0A USB charging ports, using your cigarette lighter receptacle for power.
+It’s a 140-watt power inverter, so you can’t power or charge appliances.
+But for recharging batteries that need a wall outlet, this is great, especially for the price.

 Since it is a smaller and light-duty unit, it has a fan free, silent running design.
-It won’t drain your car’s battery, since it’s low voltage and has an automatic shutoff feature.
+It won’t drain your car’s battery quickly, since it’s low voltage and has an automatic shutoff feature.
 This product includes a mounting kit so you can conveniently install the inverter wherever you’d like.
-STANLEY includes a 1-year warranty with this device.
+Stanley includes a one-year warranty with this device.

 8. BESTEK 200W Power Inverter

-Another option from BESTEK is this affordable, more basic 200-watt power inverter.
-This unit provides 200 watts of continuous power or 500 watts peak power, but is a more versatile solution since it comes equipped with 3 AC outlets and 4 USB ports.
-That makes this inverter a great option to charge or power multiple electronic devices at the same time, such as smartphones, laptops, tablets, GPS units, TVs, battery chargers, and more.
+Lighter duty and even more affordable than the 300 watt BESTEK is their more basic 200-watt power inverter.
+This unit provides 200 watts of continuous power or 500 watts peak power, but is a more versatile solution since it comes equipped with three 110V AC outlets and four USB ports, two 2.1 amp and two 1.0 amp pors.
+That makes this inverter a great option to charge or power multiple small electronic devices at the same time, such as smartphones, laptops, tablets, battery chargers, and more.

 This inverter simply plugs into your cigarette lighter receptacle with a 2.5-foot cable, which is long enough so your rear seat passengers can benefit.
-Measuring 6.22″ by 3.26″ by 1.45″, this device has an ultra-compact design so you can toss it in your glove box or center console when you’re not using it.
+Measuring 6.22″ by 3.26″ by 1.45″ and weighing less than a pound, this power inverter for your car has an ultra-compact design so you can toss it in your glove box or center console when you’re not using it.

 Safety features on this inverter include a built-in fuse and cooling fan, low battery alarm, low battery shutdown, overload protection, and short circuit protection.